 20. *Medical treatment and accident insurance

-- Acceptance by the Applicant of a place to study at NILE indicates that the Applicant gives permission for the administration of first aid and appropriate non-prescription medication if required during a Course.
+- Acceptance by the Applicant of a place to study at NILE indicates that the Applicant gives permission for the administration of first aid if required during a Course.

 - All NILE Course Participants should maintain a valid and comprehensive medical and accident insurance policy for the duration of their stay.
 NILE will not responsible for any medical costs incurred during a course.

 - Applicants agree that copies of regular reports, e.g. on their attendance, can be supplied to sponsors without notification.

 - Applicants agree that if NILE has serious concerns about their welfare, NILE can contact the identified ‘next of kin’ or other agreed person (as per the application form) without notification.
 Consent is hereby given by the applicant to the above until formally withdrawn in writing.

 - Applicants hereby consent that the applicant’s records and achievements, images and sound may be used for promotional purposes unless they expressly withdraw this permission by contacting the NILE Registrar.